digitalservicebund/a2j-rechtsantragstelle/doc/adr/0021-users-without-javascript.md

 3.  **Graceful Degradation:** If JavaScript fails to load or execute, the enhanced features should degrade gracefully, ensuring that the core functionality remains intact.
 This might mean a less visually appealing or less interactive experience, but it should never result in broken or inaccessible functionality.
 Components should be designed in isolation to minimize the impact of JavaScript failures.

 4.  **Testing Strategy:** Our testing strategy will include both JavaScript-enabled and JavaScript-disabled scenarios.
 This will ensure that we are continuously validating the accessibility and functionality of our application for all users.

+This is also suggested by the GOV.UK Service Manual for the governmental area (see [here](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices) and [here](https://www.gov.uk/service-manual/technology/using-progressive-enhancement)).

 ## Consequences: